billwear/maas-rad/ubuntu-kernels.md

 In MAAS 2.1, starting with Xenial kernels, the notation has changed.
 The following is used to refer to the latest HWE kernel available for Xenial: `hwe-16.04`.

-See [MAAS CLI](/t/cli-image-management/797#heading--hardware-enablement-hwe) for how to target specific HWE kernels when selecting install images.

-See [LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) (Ubuntu wiki) for the latest information on HWE.
+See [LTS Enablement Stack^](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) (Ubuntu wiki) for the latest information on HWE.

 <h2 id="heading--hardware-enablement-kernels-pre-release">Hardware enablement kernels (pre-release)</h2>